 Welcome, literature lovers, to the fifth installment of the new-and-improved FIRST for Women monthly book club!

-We see books as a kind of medicine for the psyche and the soul — and we’re thinking you do too.
+We see books as a kind of medicine for the psyche and the soul — and we’re thinking you do, too.
 And so we want to let you know exactly what emotional state we “prescribe” our book picks for.
-Here are our seven top picks for November 2023 — from a cozy whodunit to a feel-good romance to a captivating historical fiction to a swoon-worthy rom-com.
+Here are our seven top picks for December 2023 — from science fiction to laugh-out-loud rom-coms and heartfelt historical fiction.

 We’d also love to hear what books you’re reading this month and how they made you feel!

 “During this time of year, I face bittersweet feelings,” says Maggie Dillard, FIRST Associate Editor.
 “It’s a special holiday time, but I often find myself thinking of family memories gone by, so a friend recommended this book for a dose of hope.”
 Without any resources to turn to after losing family members, author Beth Marshall went through a dark grief period.
 But now, with wisdom and encouragement, she helps those who are grieving believe that God can heal your heart again.
 “Each page was a breath of fresh air,” says Maggie.
 “Beth’s book is a manual of hope for the crushed in spirit — it’s like a hug!”
 (End Game, 2023)

 Missing the love of a furry friend?
 Rx: The Purest Bond